Safe Policies for Reinforcement Learning via Primal-Dual Methods: Introduction

-Markov Decision Processes~(MDP's)~\cite{howard1964dynamic} are stochastic control processes used ubiquitously to study robotic systems~\cite{kober2013reinforcement}, control problems~\cite{shreve1978alternative}, and financial models~\cite{rasonyi2005utility}.
-When the models are available, optimal control laws---or \emph{policies}---can be obtained for these processes using dynamic programming~\cite{bertsekas1996neuro}.
+In this work we consider the Reinforcement Learning (RL) framework understood as the problem of controlling an unknown Markov Decision Process~(MDP)~\cite{howard1964dynamic}.
+When the transitions probabilities of the MDP are available, optimal control laws---or \emph{policies}---can be obtained for these processes using dynamic programming~\cite{bertsekas1996neuro}.
 In contrast, when the underlying MDP is unknown or the system is too complex, the policy needs to be learned from samples of the system.
 Typically, this is done by assigning an instantaneous \emph{reward} to the system actions that describes the task to be learned.
 These rewards can be aggregated over a trajectory to determine cumulative rewards.
-Since the instantaneous rewards depend both on the state and on the actions selected based on the current state, cumulative rewards are a measure of the quality of the decision making policy of the agent.
+Since the instantaneous rewards depend on the state and on the actions selected, cumulative rewards are a measure of the quality of the decision-making policy of the agent.
 The objective of the agent is therefore to find a policy that maximizes the expectation of the cumulative rewards, which is known as the \emph{value function}~(or the \emph{Q-function}) of the MDP~\cite{sutton2018reinforcement}.

-Solutions to these problems can be roughly divided among those that learn the Q-function to then chose for any given state the action that maximizes the function \cite{watkins1992q}, and those that attempt to directly learn the optimal policy \cite{williams1992simple,sutton2000policy}.
-A drawback of Q-learning \cite{watkins1992q}, and any other algorithm that learns Q-functions for that matter, is that maximizing the Q-function to select optimal actions is itself computationally challenging unless the state-action space is discrete.
-This motivates development of algorithms that attempt to learn the optimal policy directly by performing (stochastic) gradient ascent on the value function with respect to a policy variable \cite{williams1992simple, sutton2000policy}.
+Solutions to these problems can be roughly divided among those that learn the Q-function~\cite{watkins1992q}, and those that attempt to run gradient ascent in the space of policies~\cite{williams1992simple,sutton2000policy}.

-A notable drawback of these methods is that it is not always suitable for learning dangerous, risky tasks~\cite{heger1994consideration, mihatsch2002risk, geibel2005risk}.
-Indeed, many applications require robust control strategies which also take into account, for instance, the variance of the accumulated reward to avoid situations in which its value on a specific realization of the process is considerably worse than its mean.
-Consider the case of a self-driving car deployed in an urban environment.
-To reach a destination as fast as possible, the optimal policy may be such that it makes risky maneuvers, such as driving close to other cars or crossing pedestrians.
-Due to the random components in the vehicle actions and the behavior of other cars and pedestrians, collision avoidance cannot be guaranteed.